JohnBetaCode/JohnBetaCode/Management_Notes.md

 * 👉 I did 1:1s without prior preparation, not knowing what to say or how to empower the meeting.
 * 👉 I had a hard time learning the different personalities of my team members.
-* 👉 I got frustrated because I enjoyed coding, but I didn't have much time to do it with all my new functions. —  But, I neither understood that my technical skill should evolve to provide a whole vision of the system to make accurate technical decisions.
+* 👉 I got frustrated because I enjoyed coding, but I didn't have much time to do it with all my new functions. — However, I neither understood that my technical skills should evolve to provide a whole vision of the system to make accurate technical decisions.
 * 👉 Last but not least, all the insecurity I felt of not having clarity on what to do, besides having the impostor syndrome all the time!!!!!

 Promote growth and mobility: Workers are increasingly eager to see opportunities for learning, development, and advancement in their workplace.
 In addition, recent research from Cornell University’s School of Industrial and Labor Relations shows that those who have moved internally within a company not only tend to be high performers but are also more likely to stay with the organization over time.
 The highest-performing internal hires tend to stay the longest.
 While it is important to note that while some employees are looking for promotions, research suggests that many are not necessarily interested in additional work and responsibilities.
 Rather, they are simply seeking new challenges and the chance to explore something different.
 According to the MIT Sloan Review, lateral career opportunities are 12x more predictive of employee retention than promotions.
 So, to create a meaningful work experience for your employees, give them opportunities for growth, movement, and the development of new skills.